How To Use Green Screen Video Effects In Video Production

 To get the best results with green screen, you need to start with the best quality elements and then run them through a good video editing system.
 (Or live video switching system)

-For the low-budget production, the best advice is brightly lit shots, with good back light for your actors.
+For the low-budget production, the best advice is brightly and evenly lit shots, with good back light for your actors.
 That helps them stand out visually from the background which aids in making the green screen effect more realistic looking.
 You want the background light to be as even as possible over an evenly-colored green background.
 (Actually any color can be used but that is another post.)
 Shadows on the background create pockets of darker color and that will make getting a good mix difficult.
 Folds and wrinkles can also cause the color to appear uneven.

 Green screen is a remarkably effective and common video special effect.
 With the proper equipment and lighting, green screen will appear incredibly realistic.
 I dare anyone to examine the video footage posted on this page and find the typical markers of green screen.
 Nope, you can not see those tell-tale green shadows or outlines, so I swear these shots look 100% real.